rubocode/frontier.nvim/doc/design/elements.md

 you have to set the foreground color, background color and the style (bold, italic, underscore etc.).

 We call one of these elements a highlight.
-Now things are not too simple.
+Now, things are not too simple and that turns out to be a good thing.
 We can link one highlight group to another one so that the second one can automatically switch along with the first.
 In this case, you need only supply and modify the first and simply keep the link stable.
 So, in a particular colorscheme, you supply some color definitions and often some links.

 The color definitions you supply, I have decided to call profiles.
 So, highlights correspond to a PROFILE (one or more highlight groups)